Check out our Resources section for free tax guides, forms, and more!

 The student loan interest deduction may help reduce your taxable income by up to $2,500.
 Since it’s an above-the-line deduction, you don’t have to itemize to take this tax break.
 There are, however, income restrictions that could reduce or eliminate your deduction amount.
 Additionally, other eligibility requirements must be met.
 To verify your eligibility and learn how to claim this deduction on your tax return, keep reading.

-• You paid interest on a qualified student loan during the tax year;
+• You paid interest on a qualified student loan during the tax year.

-• You are legally obligated to pay interest on a qualified student loan;
+• You are legally required to pay the interest.

-• Your tax filing status isn’t married filing separately; and
+• Your filing status is not married filing separately.

-What’s Considered a Qualified Student Loan?
+What is a Qualified Student Loan?

 Interest paid on a private or federal student loan qualifies for the deduction if the loan was used to pay qualified educational expenses for you, your spouse, or your dependent at an eligible school.
-The loan must also be for an academic term and the eligible student must be enrolled at least half-time.
+The loan must also be for an academic period, and the eligible student must be enrolled at least half-time.

 This means that student loans (in your name) used to help your child pay for college, including Parent PLUS loans, are eligible for the student loan interest deduction.
 If you’re making payments on loans under your child’s name, however, you can’t deduct the interest on your return.
 Your child, if claimed as a dependent on your return, would also be ineligible for the deduction.
 Loans provided by employers or your relatives do not qualify for the student loan interest deduction.